SavvasMohito/ConnectFourAPI/README.md

 # Score 4 (aka Connect Four) API and cmd Game
+## Description
+This game (api) was developed as a project for one of my academical subjects.
+It is available to play only via the cmd by making HTTP Requests to the game's link you'll find below.

+### IMPORTANT!
+Apart from the JSON results you'll get by making the HTTP requests, I also developed a text visual representation of the game's board for easier gameplay.

 ## Game Rules
 There is a board with 6 rows and 7 columns.
 2 users are playing one after the other.
 In each turn, the user selects one column to insert his piece in.
 Each column represent a stack, so it gets filled from the bottom to the top.
 The first player who manages to align 4 of his pieces in any way possible (vertically, horizontally or diagonally) wins the game!